Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 -   Aggregates (Bars)

 This endpoint provides aggregate bars for a stock over a given data range in custom time window sizes.

-First I define a function `stock_price` to get data for one specific ticker and give columns some more meaningful names, then I combine this and function `lapply` to get data for multiple specified tickers.
-Finally, I define a wrapper function and give a parallel process to query data for multiple specified tickers.
-In this vignette I want to explore daily stocks price changes for companies Apply, Google, Tesla, and Zoom from 2001-06-01 to 2022-06-01.
+First I define a function `stock_price` to query data for one specific ticker and return a tibble with more meaningful column names.
+Then I combine functions `lapply` and `stock_price` to generate a tibble for multiple specified tickers.
+Finally, I provide a wrapper function and a parallel process to do the same work.

+In this vignette I want to explore daily stock price changes for companies Apply, Google, Tesla, and Zoom from 2001-06-01 to 2022-06-01.
+So I generate the goal tibble named *stock_data* after defining funcitons.

 ``` r
 stock_price <- function(ticker, multiplier, timespan, from, to){